sierkov/daedalus-turbo/README.md

 - Quick search for transaction data
 - ADA and non-ADA assets
 - Blockchain Explorer Desktop User Interface
+- Dynamic querying of nodes using the Cardano network protocol

 Currently not supported:
 - Validation of Plutus and other scripts